the-me-0/groove/README.md

 **Logo ;** *tiny redesign only*
  - https://www.behance.net/gallery/183702371/Spotify-Redesign

-## Start-up

-- To start the project, go in your *projects/* folder, clone this repository using `git clone https://github.com/the-me-0/groove.git`.
-- Move to the newly created folder (`cd groove`), create a copy of the "*.env.example*" file and rename it "*.env*".
-- You now have to complete your "*.env*" file with your infos, being your clerk keys & an ApiKey (you can generate a password [here](https://www.lastpass.com/fr/features/password-generator#generatorTool) but I advise you not to include special characters to avoid issues.)
-- When you environment file is complete, run `docker compose up -d`, `pnx prisma generate`, `pnx prisma migrate dev` (name the migration whatever you want, like "main").
-- You are now ready to run you project with `npm run dev` !

-### Once up
+## Once up

 You will now need to generate an invitation link in order to create your first user.
-To do so, you have to send this post request : `curl -X POST "http://localhost:3000/api/invite-link?api-key=<replace-me>"` **Watch-out : an invite-link is only valid once.
-You will have to recreate one if you want to create another user.**
+To do so, you have to send this post request : `curl -X POST "http://localhost:3000/api/invite-link?api-key=<replace-me>"`

 ## How to reproduce

-As this project is a fork to the spotify clone course offered by Antonio, I will, in the future, produce a documentation / guide on how to develop this application ; as did Antonio.
+As this project is a fork to the spotify clone course offered by Antonio, I might, in the future, produce a documentation / guide on how to develop this application ; as did Antonio.

 ## license